fdb/slarg-website/outreach/come-come-as-you-are-_-like-a-thunderstorm-in-may-_-one-voice-speaks-a-thousand-languages.md

 Guided by graffiti & calligraphy artist [DemaOne](https://www.instagram.com/demacnn/) a﻿t [Rooftoptiger](https://rooftoptiger.com/) _ [Archipel](https://www.archipel.site/)

 In this project, calligraphy and graffiti, stories, languages and scripts meet.
-Together with graffiti artist and street artist DemaOne, we created a unifying quote that we incorporated into the site as a large-scale text installation and permanent artwork.
+Together with graffiti and street artist DemaOne, we created a unifying quote that we incorporated into the site as a large-scale text installation and permanent artwork.

 Students Sint Lucas Antwerp and participants [Stadscanvas](https://www.fameus.be/stadscanvas), [ODC](https://opendesigncourse.be/), [VOEM](https://www.voem.be/)